rgc-exists/wys-documentation/functions/hlp_collision_point_search.md

 &nbsp;
 # Arguments
 ### argument0
-(No description provided.
+(No argument info provided.
 Feel free to make a pull request!)
 &nbsp;
 ### argument1
-(No description provided.
+(No argument info provided.
 Feel free to make a pull request!)
 &nbsp;
 ### argument2
-(No description provided.
+(No argument info provided.
 Feel free to make a pull request!)
 &nbsp;